 Materialism: existence is material.

-Contrary to Cartesian dualism, the modern view (cognitive embodiment) sees the mind as a part of the body rather than separable from it.
+The mind is part of the body rather than separable from it.

 Cognitive embodiment: mental states and activities are bodily states; the mind is inseparable from the body.

 Cartesian Dualism: views the mind as standing apart from the body; the mind controls, interacts with and reacts to the body.
 (After Descartes)

 Wisdom is the ability to respond effectively to knowledge in new situations

 Knowledge is information that is accurate or true enough to be useful.

 Knowledge represents what exists – to help us manipulate it or predict its behavior.